B.B. King headlines the venue at the Rainbow Theatre in 1973 with support acts from Lou Reed, Golden Earring & The Persuasions.

 Debbie Harry, from Blondie, at a photoshoot in New York, Autumn 1978 to accompany an interview to promote the release of Parallel Lines

 Blondie we on their first European Tour playing at The Roundhouse in March 1978.

 Blondie were in London for just one day on their second British Tour playing at The Rainbow Theatre, Finsbury Park.

-Blondie was regarded as an underground band in the United States until the release of their 3rd album 'Parallel Lines' in September 1978.
+Studio shoot with Debbie Harry, Blondie, who were regarded as an underground band in the US until the release of 'Parallel Lines' in 1978.